This article tells you how to add and rearrange multimedia content in your Teachable courses.

 - After you’ve uploaded a video lecture, click the green document icon on the right side of the video lecture block.

-- Choose the language for your captions from the dropdown menu and upload a .srt file.
+- Choose the language for your captions from the dropdown menu and upload an .srt file. .srt files contain video subtitle information like the start and end timecodes of the text and the sequential number of subtitles.

 - A notification saying "Captions uploaded." will appear on the lower right-hand side of the screen, showing that your video captions have been successfully added.